rcls/stellatron/solids/stellatron.md

 I set Cura horizontal expansion to 0.1mm and hole horizontal expansion to -0.2mm to remove some internal artifacts.

-Use the same radius as 26 for matching objects.
-Stand 10 is low profile while stand 11 height matches 23 with corresponding size.
+Use the same radius as Crennell 26 for matching objects.
+Stand 10 is low profile while stand 11 height matches Crennell 23 with corresponding size.

 46 – Filled Fiftenth Stellation
 -------------------------------

-A printable version of object 45.
-Object 45 is the fiftenth stellation and is hollow with pieces connected by corners, making it fairly unprintable.
+A printable version of Crennell 45.
+Crennell 45 is the fiftenth stellation and is hollow with pieces connected by corners, making it fairly unprintable.
 Here, we fill in enough to make it printable.

-Print six copies of the piece, they then fit together in a cubical arrangement.
+Print twelve copies of the piece, they then fit together in a dodecahedral arrangement.
+The are multiple sets of joiner holes, allowing you to mate peices approaching each other from various directions—which is especially necessary for the last piece!

 Needs infill.
 Has a stand.

 47 – Five Tetrahedra
 --------------------

-Prints as two pieces with spoke joiners.
+Prints as two pieces.
 I set `radius=65`.
 The main piece needs infill, the second piece does not.

-Check the positioning of the joiners through the first few layers, and adjust if too close to the edges.